rhe33/cs400-X-Team-009/README.md

    * What are the GitHub usernames and names of your team members?
        * GitHub username 1:       name 1:
        * GitHub username 2:       name 2:
-       * GitHub username 3:       name 3:
+       * GitHub username 3:jordanpaquin name 3: Jordan Paquin
-       * GitHub username 4:jordanpaquin name 4: Jordan Paquin
+       * GitHub username 4:       name 4:
        * GitHub username 5:       name 5:
    * When did you complete this exercise?
 Sunday October 28th